dmuchai/kenya-movers-ai/privacy-policy.md

 ### Specific Retention Periods

-## Children's Privacy

-MoveEasy is not intended for children under 18 years of age.
-We do not knowingly collect personal information from children under 18 without parental consent.
-If we discover that a child under 18 has provided us with personal information without verified parental consent, we will delete it immediately.
+**Moving Quote Requests**: Personal data in quote requests is retained for 12 months after the moving date or until you request deletion, whichever comes first.

+**Contact Information**: Name, email, and phone number are retained for 24 months from last account activity for customer service and legal compliance.

-**Location Data**: Deleted immediately after quote generation is complete, unless saved as part of a moving request.
+**Location Data**: Coarse location data is deleted immediately after quote generation is complete, unless saved as part of a moving request (then subject to 12-month retention).

 **Account Activity Logs**: Retained for 2 years for security purposes, fraud prevention, and legal compliance requirements.

 **Payment Information**: Processed by third-party providers and not stored on our servers.
 Refer to payment processor's retention policies.

+**Marketing Consent Records**: Retained indefinitely for legal compliance until consent is withdrawn, then archived for 7 years.

+### Data Deletion and Archival Procedures

+**Automated Deletion**: Our systems automatically delete personal data at the end of specified retention periods unless legal obligations require longer retention.

+**Manual Deletion Requests**: User-requested deletions are processed within 30 days with confirmation provided.

+**Secure Archival**: Data required for legal compliance is securely archived with restricted access and encrypted storage.

+**Deletion Verification**: We provide deletion certificates upon request showing when and what data was permanently removed.

 ### User-Initiated Deletion